opus-research/jgit/Documentation/technical/reftable.md

 leaves the problem of indexing chunks to support readers efficiently locating the correct chunk.

-Given the compression ratios achieved by reftable's simple encoding (e.g.  44%), without using a standard compression algorithm, it does not seem necessary to add the complexity of bzip/gzip/zlib.
+Given the compression achieved by reftable's encoding, it does not seem necessary to add the complexity of bzip/gzip/zlib.

 ### JGit Ketch RefTree